mongodb/specifications/source/command-logging-and-monitoring/tests/README.rst

 A specific test case is not provided here due to the allowed variations in truncation logic as well as varying extended JSON whitespace usage.
 Drivers MUST write language-specific tests that confirm truncation of commands, replies, and (if applicable) server responses included in error messages work as expected when the data being truncated includes multi-byte Unicode codepoints.
-If the driver uses bytes as the unit for max document length, there also MUST be tests confirming that cases where the max byte length falls in the middle of a multi-byte codepoint are handled gracefully.
+If the driver uses anything other than Unicode codepoints as the unit for max document length, there also MUST be tests confirming that cases where the max length falls in the middle of a multi-byte codepoint are handled gracefully.